ishafizan/orientdb/tutorial/README.md

 - Example 7: Find all the Friends of Customer identified with OrderedId 1 that are not Customers (so that a product can be proposed)
 - Example 8: Find the top 3 Countries from where Customers are from
 - Example 10: Find the top 3 Customers in terms of spending
+- Example 11: Find all Attractions connected with Customer with OrderedId: 1

 ### create venv
 ```